freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 * a USB drive with a physical write protection switch, or a USB write blocker, if you want to mitigate the risk of introducing malware from your network to your *SecureDrop Workstation* during repeated use of an *Export Device*.
-* CD-R/DVD-R writers, if you want to use CD-Rs/DVD-Rs as export media, and a CD shredder that can destroy media consistent with your threat model.

 .. tip::

     While a printer is not required, we highly recommend it.
 Printing documents